This article was updated in January 2023 to reflect current trends, statistics, and pricing.

 As a result, pet food brands will have to do more to attract online sales.

-2020 was a year of change and disruption.
+2022 was a year of recovery and rebuilding – and change.
 Consumers are increasingly taking control of the food that they desire, leaving manufacturers with little option but to bow to the new demand.
-This coupled with the need for technological innovation will likely lead to 2021 being a year of upgrades and R&D — especially for those nations still battling the pandemic.
+This coupled with the need for technological innovation will likely lead to 2023 being a year of upgrades and R&D.